illixion/vscode-vibrancy-continued/README.md

 <a href="https://github.com/doughayden"><img src="https://avatars.githubusercontent.com/u/110487462?s=120&v=4" width="64px" alt="User avatar of user doughayden" /></a>
 <a href="https://github.com/hjnnjh"><img src="https://avatars.githubusercontent.com/u/37699150?s=64&v=4" width="32px" alt="User avatar of user hjnnjh" /></a>
 </p>

-# 🪟 Windows 10/11 notes

-**Vibrancy works out of the box on Windows — no extra setup is required.** By default the window is borderless **and opaque**, so Windows Aero Snap, maximize, and resize all keep working.

-### Borderless look vs. window snapping (Windows 10)

-On Windows there's one unavoidable trade-off, because a *transparent* window on Windows is a "layered" window that the OS **excludes from Aero Snap and maximize**:

-- **Default (`windowMode: auto` / `frameless`)** — opaque window. **Snap, maximize, and resize work**, but Windows 10 draws a **thin 1px border** around the window (it disappears while you drag, and Windows 11 doesn't show it at all).
-This is a cosmetic limitation of opaque resizable windows on Win10 that can't be removed without breaking snapping.
-(On older VSCode builds, where opaque vibrancy rendered incorrectly, `auto` instead uses a transparent window — no border, but no snapping; this matches `frameless-transparent` below.)
-- **Pixel-perfect (`windowMode: frameless-transparent`)** — fully transparent window. **No border at all**, the cleanest possible look — but **Aero Snap / maximize stop working**.

-> [!TIP]
-> Want the borderless look *and* snapping?
-Set `"vscode_vibrancy.windowMode": "frameless-transparent"` for the pixel-perfect window, and use a third-party window-snapping utility (e.g. [FancyZones](https://learn.microsoft.com/windows/powertoys/fancyzones) from PowerToys) to get snapping back.
-If you'd rather keep native snapping and don't mind the 1px Win10 border, just leave `windowMode` on `auto`.

-### Windows 11 materials: Acrylic vs Mica

-On Windows 11 you can choose the backdrop material via `vscode_vibrancy.type`:

-- **`acrylic`** (default) — a real-time translucent blur of *whatever is behind the window*, including your other windows and the desktop.
-This is the classic see-through "glass" vibrancy effect.
-- **`mica`** — samples only your *desktop wallpaper* (not the windows behind VSCode) and is mostly static, so it costs almost nothing on GPU/battery.
-It's Microsoft's recommended material for app backgrounds and gives a subtle, native Windows 11 feel rather than a see-through effect.
-- **`tabbed`** — "Mica Alt", a more strongly tinted variant of Mica.

-> [!TIP]
-> On a laptop, or if you want the native Windows 11 look without the continuous-blur power cost of Acrylic, set `"vscode_vibrancy.type": "mica"` (or `"tabbed"`).
-Just note that Mica reflects your wallpaper only — it won't show the windows behind VSCode the way Acrylic does.
-Mica and Mica Alt are Windows 11 only; on Windows 10 they automatically fall back to Acrylic.

-### Legacy / troubleshooting: window can't be resized, or text looks distorted

-Some VSCode/Electron versions (and certain GPUs) had a hardware-acceleration bug where enabling Vibrancy made windows non-resizable/snappable/maximizable, or produced distorted, blurry text. **If you don't experience this, you can ignore this section.** If you do, apply the following mitigation:

-1. Update your VSCode shortcut to include `--disable-gpu-compositing` at the end of the "Target" field, for example: `"C:\Users\User\AppData\Local\Programs\Microsoft VS Code\Code.exe" --disable-gpu-compositing`
-2. (optional) Update your shell configuration to add the same argument to `code`, needed if VSCode isn't running when you use `code`
-3. Install Vibrancy Continued
-4. Go to settings and set **Window Mode** (`vscode_vibrancy.windowMode`) to `framed`
-5. Press F1 and select **Reload Vibrancy**

-For more information, see issues [#140](https://github.com/illixion/vscode-vibrancy-continued/issues/140) and [#122](https://github.com/illixion/vscode-vibrancy-continued/issues/122).

 # ⚠️ "Your VSCode installation appears to be corrupt"